Herm71/ucsc-communication/README.md

-# Genesis Develoiper's Starter Child Theme
+# Genesis Developer's Starter Child Theme

 Developer friendly starter child theme for the Genesis framework that includes a modular architecture, Sass, gulp, Bourbon, Neat and Composer.
 It is your starting child theme for all of your projects to save you time and money.